UXARRAY/uxarray/docs/userguide.rst

 `Data Structures <user-guide/data-structures.ipynb>`_
  Core data structures for working with unstructured grid and data files

+`Loading data with Dask <user-guide/parallel-load-ux-with-dask.ipynb>`_ Read data with chunking and/or in parallel.

 `Plotting <user-guide/plotting.ipynb>`_
  Visualize unstructured grid datasets